grafana/opcua-datasource/README.md

 Restart Grafana and you should have the datasource installed.

 # Configuration
-You will need to add a plugin specific configuration section to your configuration file (`grafana.conf`)
+You will need to add a plugin specific configuration section to your configuration file (`grafana.conf`) (Linux)

+Windows will default to '${CommonApplicationData}/Grafana/grafana-opcua-datasource'

 ```
 [plugin.grafana-opcua-datasource]